 World Darts Championship: David Munyua beats Mike De Decker as fellow debutant Motomu Sakai also wins in dramatic Alexandra Palace scenes

-Kenya's David Munyua came from 2-0 down to defeat world No 18 Mike De Decker while Japan's Motomu Sakai beat Thibault Tricole in straight sets; watch every session of the World Darts Championship live on Sky Sports Darts, with Thursday's evening session starting at 7pm
+Kenya's David Munyua came from 2-0 down to defeat world No 18 Mike De Decker while Japan's Motomu Sakai beat Thibault Tricole in straight sets; watch Thursday evening's session featuring Michael van Gerwen and Fallon Sherrock from 7pm live on Sky Sports Darts

 World Darts Championship debutants David Munyua and Motomu Sakai delivered stunning upset victories amid dramatic first-round scenes at Alexandra Palace on Thursday.

+The pair lit up the Alexandra Palace stage and quickly became fan favourites courtesy of dazzling performances full of dancing, power scoring and even miscounts.

-Munyua, the first Kenyan player to qualify for the event, came from 2-0 down against Mike De Decker, the 2024 World Grand Prix champion, to win 3-2 after Japan's Sakai had earlier defeated experienced Frenchman Thibault Tricole 3-0.
+Munyua, a full-time vet and the first Kenyan player to qualify for the event, came from 2-0 down against Mike De Decker, the 2024 World Grand Prix champion, to win 3-2 after Japan's Sakai had earlier defeated experienced Frenchman Thibault Tricole 3-0.

 - World Darts Championship LIVE!
 Latest updates, highlights